iam-gokul/Cryptonix/README.md

 # Cryptonix
-A simple 2 peson chat application with AES encryption
+A simple 2 person chat application with AES encryption